-Electronic Communication Policy: Notes and other course materials are posted on eCourses, which is available at http://ecourses.pvamu.edu.
+Electronic Communication Policy: Course materials are posted on Canvas/eCourses, which is available at http://ecourses.pvamu.edu.
 You are expected to use this website as a resource for the class.
 The University also maintains an email account for you.
-For security purposes, I will not respond to emails sent to me from addresses that do not come from your official PVAMU email address.
-I expect you to check your Prairie View A&M email account at least once a day.
+I may send you notices so I expect you to check your Prairie View A&M email account and Canvas/E-Courses at least once a day.
 If you have problems accessing your account, call (936) 261-2525.
-Not having access to your Panther Email is not an excuse for missing important information.
+Failure to access your Panther Email or Canvas/E-Courses is not an excuse for missing important information.

-Make-up Policy: You will only be allowed to make up an exam or assignment if you have a valid excuse-follow the Absence Verification Process described on p.
-11 below.
-If granted a make-up, you have a period of three (3) class days to schedule your make-up assignment or exam.
+Make-up Policy: You will only be allowed to make up an exam if you have a valid excuse.
+Students should make every effort to inform the instructor in advance of missing an exam.
+Beyond documented valid excuses, there will be no makeup exams given.
+If granted a make-up, you have a period of one week (from the date of the missed event) to complete a make-up exam.
 After that point, the grade becomes a zero.
-Student athletes must notify me BEFORE they attend an event to represent the school and MUST be proactive in getting their assignments completed.
-Make up exams may be an essay/short answer test or a modified version of the original exam.
-Any assigned extra credit cannot be made up.
+Please provide written documentation for why you need to make-up an exam (Note from University Official, Doctor, Police Officer, Coach, and Parent).
+Student athletes must notify me BEFORE they attend an event to represent the school and MUST be proactive in getting their exams completed.
+Make up exams may be a modified version of the original exam.
+Make-ups will always be given during office hours.
+Failure to comply with these rules will mean a five-point reduction in your overall class average for each infraction.